Integralist/Fresh-Install/README.md

 - `/me` = perform an action in third person
 - `/away {message}` = mark yourself as away
 - `ESC {n}` = change windows (seems the Meta key - ALT - is actually ESC for me?)

+If you need more commands then see: http://www.ircbeginner.com/ircinfo/ircc-commands.html

 ## WeeChat